palomaviolin/easley-s2-undefined/README.md

 ![](docs/assets/images/undefined-logo.png)

-## Welcome to Card Awesome Profile Cards, a repo made by the UNDEFINED TEAM
+## Welcome to Card Awesome Profile Cards, a repo made by the UNDEFINED TEAM.

-Initially, this repository was created to bring live to a [website](http://beta.adalab.es/easley-s2-undefined/) where you could create a business card so as to improve your professional environment.
+Initially, this repository was created to bring life to a [website](http://beta.adalab.es/easley-s2-undefined/) where you could create a business card so as to improve your professional environment.
 While we were working on the project, we discovered that this repository is also a great open source **tool to learn for Junior Front-end Developers**. 🌈

 💪  We encourage people to participate in our repo.
 You could download or clone the repo and contribute to it.